ajv-validator/ajv/README.md

 }
 ```

 `$data` reference is resolved safely - it won't throw even if some property is undefined.
-If `$data` resolves to `undefined` the validation succeeds (with the exclusion of `constant` keyword).
+If `$data` resolves to `undefined` the validation succeeds (with the exclusion of `const` keyword).
 If `$data` resolves to incorrect type (e.g. not "number" for maximum keyword) the validation fails.

 ## $merge and $patch keywords